Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars

-To minimize the effect, we investigate the fields of low-luminosity quasars whose expected proximity zone sizes are sufficiently small.
-We select the low-luminosity quasars discovered by the Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs; \citealp{SHELLQs1}) project with systemic redshifts based on emission lines other than the Ly$\alpha$ emission line.
-Their absolute magnitudes are $-24< M_{1450}<-22$, which is $\gtrsim2$ mag fainter than those of bright quasars investigated in previous studies.
-Many studies have found that the DMH mass and thus presumably the corresponding galaxy overdensity are independent of $M_{1450}$ at low-$z$ \citep{Croom2005, Shen2009} and $z\sim6$ \citep{Arita2023}, suggesting that targeting low-luminosity quasars does not result in examining a skewed environment.
-Moreover, the targeted quasars have been observed photometrically and spectroscopically by JWST (GO 1967, PI: M. Onoue), which provides their important host galaxy properties of stellar mass ($M_*$) \citep{Ding2023, Ding2025} and star formation rate (SFR) \citep{Phillips2025} and SMBH properties of SMBH mass and Eddington ratio (Onoue et al. in prep.).
-We use Hyper Suprime-Cam (HSC; \citealp{Miyazaki2018, Komiyama2018, Kawanomoto2018, Furusawa2018}) on the Subaru Telescope whose diameter corresponds to roughly 220 cMpc at $z\sim6$.
+To minimize the photoevaporation effect, we investigate the fields of low-luminosity quasars whose expected proximity zone sizes are quite smaller than the expected overdensity scale.
+We select the low-luminosity quasars discovered by the Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs; \citealp{SHELLQs1}) project.
+Their absolute magnitudes lie in the range of $-24< M_{1450}<-22$, which is $\gtrsim2$ mag fainter than those of bright quasars investigated in previous studies.
+Many studies have found that the DMH mass and thus presumably the corresponding galaxy overdensity are independent of $M_{1450}$ at low-$z$ \citep{Croom2005, Shen2009} and $z\sim6$ \citep{Arita2023}, suggesting that targeting low-luminosity quasars does not result in examining a biased environment.
+Moreover, the targeted quasars have been observed photometrically and spectroscopically by \textit{JWST} (GO 1967, PI: M. Onoue), which provides important host galaxy properties such as stellar mass ($M_*$) \citep{Ding2023, Ding2025} and star formation rate (SFR) \citep{Phillips2025} and SMBH properties of SMBH mass and Eddington ratio (Onoue et al. in prep.).
+We use Hyper Suprime-Cam (HSC; \citealp{Miyazaki2018, Komiyama2018, Kawanomoto2018, Furusawa2018}) on the Subaru Telescope, whose FoV corresponds to roughly 220 cMpc at $z\sim6$.
 HSC has a series of narrowband filters, including NB872 ($\lambda_c=8721$~\AA, $\mathrm{FWHM}=67$~\AA), which corresponds to Ly$\alpha$ emission at $z=6.174\pm0.028$.
-In this paper, we, for the first time, present the low-luminosity quasar environments at $z\sim6$ traced by Ly$\alpha$ emitters (LAEs), generally young low-mass galaxies, and the relation between LAE overdensity and the quasar properties.
+In this paper, we, for the first time, present the low-luminosity quasar environments at $z\sim6$ traced by LAEs, generally young low-mass galaxies, and the relation between LAE overdensity and the quasar properties.

 This paper is structured as follows.
 The details of the observations and LAE selection are described in Sec. \ref{sec:data}, and their results are shown in Sec. \ref{sec:results}.
 In Sec. \ref{sec:discussion}, we discuss the environment of low-luminosity quasars by comparing that of bright quasars investigated in the previous studies and the relation between the quasar environment and quasar properties.
 Finally, we summarize this paper in Sec. \ref{sec:summary}.
 We adopt a flat $\Lambda$ cold dark matter cosmology with $h=0.7, \Omega_m=0.3$ throughout this paper.
 All magnitudes in this paper are presented in the AB system \citep{Oke1983}.
 The notations of cMpc and pMpc are used to indicate the comoving and physical scales, respectively.